roman-milk/roman-milk.github.io/hotwife-surprise.md

  She went at him with her hand and mouth, cranking Malcolm's cock while sucking his knob-end, the dildo still dangling from her cunt.

  "Oh shit," Malcolm moaned, his attention fixed on Cleo's labia clinging to the latex shaft, the length of it daubed with splotches of creamy residue, evidence of the woman's state of high agitation.
 "That was just..." he groaned, shaking his head, expression stunned.
-Report_Story #3